kwan3217/globetrotter/readme.md

 Extract GPS data from EXIF tags of images, and gather the data into a KML with placemarkers pointing to each image in the appropriate place.

+## import_ubx.py
+Import data in UBlox packet format.
+This contains a whole bunch of stuff about the signal (pseudoranges, nav message, almanac, etc).
+Data is imported into a database for quick retrieval, perhaps at the expense of slow import.